openvinotoolkit/docker_ci/dockerfiles/README.md

 ## How to build

+**Note:** Please use Docker CI framework release version corresponding to the version of OpenVINO™ Toolkit that you need to build.

 * Base image with CPU only:

 You can use Docker CI framework to build an image, please follow [Get Started with DockerHub CI for Intel® Distribution of OpenVINO™ toolkit](../get-started.md).